Quick Answer

 Decide scope first, because scope determines credential, authority, and portal path.

 FNMT separates Certificado de Persona Física from Certificado de representante, and representative types are not interchangeable.
 If cross-border recognition may apply through Nodo eIDAS, do not assume acceptance in the target procedure.
-Add current scope condition after verification.
+Treat any scope condition as pending until current official guidance confirms which certificate type the procedure accepts.

 Before you leave the page, confirm this minimum checklist: